MISA-SCD/misa-scd/README.txt

 The simulation outputs using a logarithmic timescale: output is generated at:

-time=totalTime/200*2^n, with n between 0 and 7, as well as when time=totalTime, for a total of 8 output points per simulation.
+time=totalTime/200*2^n, as well as when time=totalTime, for a total of 8 output points per simulation.

 A new output file is created for each repetition of the simulation.
 SRSCD has an option